DexGroves/gbm-lrd/README.md

-gbm: gradient boosted models
+gbm-lrd: gradient boosted models, with learning rate decay
 ----------------------------

-Originally written by Greg Ridgeway, added to by various authors, currently maintained by Harry Southworth.
+Originally written by Greg Ridgeway, added to by various authors, forked later here.

-Non-production releases (bug fixes, mostly) will be released via the GitHub release workflow.
-To install from GitHub, first install `devtools` from CRAN:
+Learning rate decay is, at best, only marginally useful in GBMs.
+Keeping this version alive in case that is proved wrong.

     install.packages("devtools")

 Then install `gbm` from GitHub:

     library(devtools)
-    install_github("harrysouthworth/gbm")
+    install_github("DexGroves/gbm")